Code-Institute-Submissions/milestone-project-75/README.md

 <div style="text-align:center"><img src="assets/images/response.jpg" alt="Soul Gym Logo"></div>

 #### User Stories:
-* First Time visitor Goals
+* First Time Visitor Goals
     * As a first visitor, I want to be able to navigate through the entire site, comfortably and securely.
     * As a first time visitor, I want to be able to easily message the gym with any initial queires that I may have.
     * As a first time visitor, I want to learn more about the gym and what is available.